Resources

 A “snapshot” of the above, published by CREVAWC.

-New York Times article discussing study led by Corinna Jenkins Tucker, a leader in sibling abuse research, and on the team of SAARA (see above), based on data from 3,600 children from the National Survey of Children’s Exposure to Violence.
+New York Times article discussing a study led by Corinna Jenkins Tucker, a leader in sibling abuse research, and on the team of SAARA (see above), based on data from 3,600 children from the National Survey of Children’s Exposure to Violence.

 Sibling and peer victimization in childhood and adolescence